dgpv/bsst/README.md

         it will be shown with '=' between the name and the value in the report, otherwise the separator will be ':'.

+  --produce-model-values-for=`'wit*,tx,stack'`

+        A set of patterns to specify which model values to produce, if `--produce-model-values` is true.

+        Possible patterns are: 'tx' - to match all transaction fields, 'stack' for values on the stack (and script result), or a glob pattern.
+        Values on the stack are not matched against glob patterns.

+        Characters allowed in the pattern: alphanumeric, and '_?*$&()[]!'.
+        The names that will be matched against this pattern are: data placeholders, data references, transaction field values (for example, 'tx_num_inputs', 'OUTPUT_2_VALUE', etc.).
+        When matching transaction input/output fields, note that their representation can be like `OUTPUT_VALUE($n)`

+        The '*' pattern will obviously match anything.
+Empty set means no model values will be produced.

+        Note that if the value itself was never accessed by the script, the model value for it will not be produced, even if the pattern is given that would match it.

   --check-always-true-enforcements=true

         Use Z3 to check enforcements for being 'always true': that is,